glouppe/info8002-large-scale-data-systems/lecture2.md

 .center[![](figures/lec2/pl-impl.png)]

-- Q: Does this implementation ensure correctness?
-- Q: How does TCP efficiently maintain its `delivered` log?
+<span class="Q">[Q]</span> How does TCP efficiently maintain its `delivered` log?

+---

+# Correctness

+- *PL1.
+Reliable delivery*
+    - Guaranteed by the Stubborn link abstraction.
+(The Stubborn link will deliver the message an infinite number of times.)
+- *PL2.
+No duplication*
+    - Guaranteed by the log mechanism.
+- *PL3.
+No creation*
+    - Guaranteed by the Stubborn link abstraction.

 ---